 We took our drinks and a series of canapés to our table.
-The chef greeted us, to see whether we had any food restrictions, or allergies.
+The chef greeted us, to see whether we had any food restrictions or allergies.
 We quickly informed her we eat everything, and to surprise us.
 She complied.
-Photo taken from Motorola Moto G4th.

 Luxury Thai Dining at KOH Thai Kitchen

 After finishing our signature cocktails, we moved on to Thai wine.
 Yes, Thai wine.
-We started with a bottle of sparkling rose from Monsoon Valley, and moved onto a shiraz from the same winemaker.
-Each of the wines were produced in Hua Hin, along the coast south of Bangkok.
+We started with a bottle of sparkling rose from Monsoon Valley, and moved onto a Shiraz from the same winemaker.
+Each of the wines was produced in Hua Hin, along the coast south of Bangkok.
 Much like tasting some of the Indian wines we had in New Delhi, I was pleasantly surprised with the quality of each bottle.
-The shiraz in particular was a great accompaniment to the spicy Thai dishes from KOH Thai Kitchen.
+The shiraz, in particular, was a great accompaniment to the spicy Thai dishes from KOH Thai Kitchen.